chickensmitten/solidity-basics/readme.md

 ```

 ## Smart Contracts
 > **Older Libraries**: The libaries used in this section maybe deprecated, but the essence of the lessons remain the same.
+Refer to [update inbox project files](/public/articles/update_inbox_project.md)
 - Deployment of smart contracts using Truffle.
 Truffle also allows for contract creation and local testing.
 - Deploying Smart Contract: For the smart contract to work we need a boilerplates that can do the following:
   - Write solidity code in a Javascript project